Follow These Podiatrist-Approved Tips to Find Sneakers That Fit

 "[If you're someone who experiences] chronic foot pain, including heel pain, arch pain and plantar fasciitis, you want to keep feet stable while doing any activity", explained Brad Schaeffer, DPM., a board-certified podiatrist and foot and ankle surgeon in New York City.
 "The cause of most pain and irritation comes from the wear and tear we put on our feet—the repeated tearing and stretching when we walk, run or do higher-intensity activities".

 Be sure to speak with your doctor if you experience chronic foot pain or other conditions that can be exacerbated by running or other exercise.

 Well-fitting shoes should fit snugly around your midfoot and heel, and they should comfortably cup the back of the heel.
-They should also have a little bit of wiggle room in the toe box — if your toes are rubbing against the front of the shoe, your shoes are likely too tight and may cause pain or discomfort on your toes and toenails.
-On the other hand, shoes that are too big in length or width can cause your feet to slide around, which can be destabilizing when walking or running.
+They should also have a little bit of wiggle room in the toe box—if your toes are rubbing against the front of the shoe, your shoes are probably too tight and may cause pain or discomfort on your toes and toenails.
+On the other hand, shoes that are too big in length or width can cause your feet to slide around, which can be destabilising when walking or running.